 Obviously, planning not to drive during extreme weather is a great strategy to stay safe, however Perth’s weather can change dramatically in the space of a short journey, so knowing what to do in unexpected situations is a valuable skill to learn.

 Newly licensed and experienced drivers alike can benefit from a safe driver’s course.
+Defensive driving courses also work great as corporate driver training to ensure your staff are safe and efficient on local Perth roads.
 Don’t worry, you won’t be speeding around cones on a racetrack or wrestling your car through a controlled skid!

 What You’ll Learn

 Eclipse defensive driving is tailored to Perth drivers and local conditions and will give you a better understanding and tuition on how to control your vehicle on various road surfaces, interpret other drivers’ behaviours to be able to react quickly, as well as manage fatigue.